nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Design & implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}
+Below are the design and implementations of key features of the ChChing program.
+<br> We used various diagrams such as UML class diagrams, sequence diagrams and activity diagrams
+to illustrate our methodology and approach.

 ### ExchangeRateApi